 Benefit in Payment Qualifying Conditions for a Cold Weather Payment Pension Credit Entitled to Cold Weather Payment (CWP).
 Income Support (IS) Entitled to a CWP if they receive a disability premium, a severe disability premium, any one of the pensioner premiums, a child disability premium within IS or Child Tax Credit (CTC) or they have a child under 5 years.
 Income based Jobseeker's Allowance (JSA(IB)) Entitled to a CWP if they receive a disability premium, a severe disability premium, any one of the pensioner premiums, a child disability premium within JSA (IB) or CTC or they have child under 5 years.
 Income-related Employment and Support Allowance (ESA(IR)) Entitled to a CWP if they receive the support component, the work-related activity component, a severe or enhanced disability premium, pensioner premium, or have a child who is disabled for whom they receive a disability premium within CTC or have a child under 5 years.
-Entitled to a CWP under Universal Credit if they are: not employed or self-employed; AND Universal Credit Qualifying conditions they, or their partner, receive a limited capability for work element (with or without a work-related activity element); or • they receive the disabled child element within their assessment; or have a child under 5 years.
+Universal Credit Qualifying conditions Entitled to a CWP under Universal Credit if they are: not employed or self-employed; AND they, or their partner, receive a limited capability for work element (with or without a work-related activity element); or they receive the disabled child element within their assessment; or have a child under 5 years.
 Universal credit recipients who are employed or self-employed will only be eligible for CWPs if they have a disabled child or eligible young person in the family.

-- 2.10 In 2020/21, there were 31,327 Cold Weather Payment awards. - 2.11 Cold Weather Payment statistics are in Annex 1.
+- 2.11 In 2021/22, there were no Cold Weather Payment awards as the weather conditions for payment of these were not met. - 2.12 Cold Weather Payment statistics are in Annex 1.